-UK government has revealed plans to gather required funds for boosting next generation networks in the country that can support increasing bandwidth demands.
-The bandwidth demands posed by the modern communication devices needs to be addressed and the authorities are convinced that only optical fibers can take up that challenge.
+UK government has revealed plans to gather required funds for boosting next-generation networks in the country that can support increasing bandwidth demands.
+The bandwidth demands posed by the modern communication devices need to be addressed and the authorities are convinced that only optical fibers can take up that challenge.
 Local media reports that the UK government has confirmed the plans to borrow to bolster the country’s digital infrastructure.

-The Chancellor of Exchequer, Chancellor Philip Hammond expressed his thoughts on the current communication infrastructure in the UK and stressed the need for bringing world class digital infrastructure to UK’s future transport, business and lifestyle.
-He told his ambition to make the UK a world leader in 5G, which can be done through only a full fiber network, that will provide a step change in speed, security and reliability.
+The Chancellor of Exchequer, Chancellor Philip Hammond expressed his thoughts on the current communication infrastructure in the UK and stressed the need for bringing world-class digital infrastructure to the UK’s future transport, business, and lifestyle.
+He told his ambition to make the UK a world leader in 5G, which can be done through only a full fiber network, that will provide a step change in speed, security, and reliability.
 UK Government will invest over £1billion in its digital infrastructure to catalyze private investment in fiber networks and to support 5G trials.

 Akamai’s 2016 report says that the UK continues to rank well outside the top 10 countries for average broadband speeds.
 The gap between urban and rural broadband speeds remains problematic.
-This gap known as digital divide is extremely worrying for the policy makers.
-Digital uniformity among sections of the society and among territories within a country are important while planning country’s overall development and investment.
+This gap known as the digital divide is extremely worrying for the policymakers.
+Digital uniformity among sections of the society and among territories within a country are important while planning the country’s overall development and investment.

 UK’s newspapers report that the government’s plan to improve that figure is to encourage smaller, alternative players to push in with full fiber offerings.
 There will be £400M for what it dubs “gold standard” fiber broadband, with funds needing to be matched by broadband providers. o a potential £800M to fund rollouts.